Is It Safe To Eat Pancetta During Pregnancy?

 1. Is pancetta healthier than bacon?

-Yes.
-Pancetta and bacon are both made from pork belly, but pancetta contains less fat than bacon and is not smoked.
+Pancetta and bacon are made from pork belly, but pancetta contains less fat than bacon and is not smoked.
 Furthermore, unlike bacon, pancetta is only cured with no added flavoring agents or sugars, making it safer and healthier to consume (2).

 2. Is pancetta the same as prosciutto?

-No. Pancetta and prosciutto are different traditional Italian cured pork products.
+No, pancetta and prosciutto are different traditional Italian cured pork products.
 Pancetta is made from cured pork belly, whereas prosciutto is made from pork legs.

 4. Is pancetta a good source of iron for pregnant women?